Mount Ararat

-Mount Ararat, (Note: /ˈærəræt/, ARR-ə-rat; Արարատ /hy/) also known as Masis (Note: Մասիս /hy/) or officially Mount Ağrı, (Note: Ağrı Dağı; Çiyayê Agirî) is a snow-capped and dormant compound volcano in easternmost Turkey.
+Mount Ararat, (Note: /ˈærəræt/, ARR-ə-rat; Արարատ /hy/) officially Mount Ağrı, (Note: Ağrı Dağı; Çiyayê Agirî) also known as Masis, (Note: Մասիս /hy/) is a snow- capped and dormant compound volcano and a stratovolcano in easternmost Turkey.
 It consists of two major volcanic cones: Greater Ararat and Little Ararat.
 Greater Ararat is the highest peak in Turkey and the Armenian highlands with an elevation of 5137 m; Little Ararat's elevation is 3896 m.
 The Ararat massif is about 35 km wide at ground base.

 The first recorded efforts to reach Ararat's summit were made in the Middle Ages, and Friedrich Parrot, Khachatur Abovian, and four others made the first recorded ascent in 1829.

-In Europe, the mountain has been called by the name Ararat since the Middle Ages, as it began to be identified with "mountains of Ararat" described in the Bible as the resting place of Noah's Ark, despite contention that does not refer specifically to a Mount Ararat.
+In Europe, the mountain has been called by the name Ararat since the Middle Ages, as it began to be identified with "mountains of Ararat" described in the Bible as the resting place of Noah's Ark.
 Although lying outside the borders of modern Armenia, the mountain is the principal national symbol of Armenia and has been considered a sacred mountain by Armenians.
-It has featured prominently in Armenian literature and art and is an icon for Armenian irredentism.
+It has featured prominently in Armenian literature and art and is an icon of Armenian nationalism.
 It is depicted on the coat of arms of Armenia along with Noah's Ark.